amelieyeh/amelie-yeh/content/projects/2017-01-19/index.md

 title: "iCook Newsroom"
 cover: "./newsroom_icook.png"
 date: "2017-01-19"
-service: "Web Development"
+service: "Back-End Development"
 ---

 # Overview
 An official PR website which is built using Ruby on Rails launched in 2014.

 ### Skills
-Ruby on Rails
+- Ruby on Rails

 ![](./newsroom_icook.png)